giuven95/MovieRecommenderSystem/README.md

 #### Algorithms
 ### Content-based filtering

-Content-based recommender analyze item metadata and find regularities in the content.
+Content-based recommender systems analyze item metadata, like movie names, movie descriptions and tags, and find regularities in the content.
 They rely on the features of users and items for predictions. [[1]](#1)

 #### Algorithms